stealjs/steal-tools/doc/grunt-exporter.md

 ## options

-Options are the [stealTools.buildOptions] used for configuration the behavior of the build, such as whether minification is turned on or not.
+Options are the [steal-tools.buildOptions] used for configuration the behavior of the build, such as whether minification is turned on or not.

 ## outputs

 `outputs` specifies different ways the modules loaded by `system` are written out.
-It's an object of [stealTools.grunt.pluginify.output] objects.
-Each [stealTools.grunt.pluginify.output] supports the following options:
+It's an object of [steal-tools.exporter.output] objects.
+Each [steal-tools.exporter.output] supports the following options:

-{{#each [stealTools.grunt.pluginify.output].types.0.options}}
+{{#each [steal-tools.exporter.output].types.0.options}}
  - {{name}} <i>{{{makeTypesString types}}}</i>{{/each}}

-And the options available to [stealTools.pluginify.options].
+And the options available to [steal-tools.pluginify.options].

-{{#each [stealTools.pluginify.options].types.0.options}}
+{{#each [steal-tools.pluginify.options].types.0.options}}
  - {{name}} <i>{{{makeTypesString types}}}</i>{{/each}}

 Only one of `modules`, `eachModule` or `graphs` should be specified.